bencentra/csh-map/README.md

 Map for locating CSHers and Alumni across the country and around the world!
 Uses the [Google Maps v3 JavaScript API](https://developers.google.com/maps/documentation/javascript/).

+Members of CSH can access the map here: https://members.csh.rit.edu/~bencentra/csh-map/

 API
 ---